D0LBA3B/Dashbraco/README.md

   - **Media Management**: Delete or move unused media to the recycle bin directly from the dashboard.
 - **Widget Customization**: Enable or disable dashboard widgets to meet the specific needs of your site.
 - **Picture of the Day**: Display an inspiring picture or video of the day from NASA’s APOD (Astronomy Picture of the Day) API.
+- **Analytics Overview**: View analytics data in real-time including the number of visitors, page views, sessions, and bounce rate, with graphical representation of active users.

 ## Planned Features

-- **Real-Time Analytics**: View site data in real time, including visitors, page views, and average session duration.
 - **Traffic Sources**: Understand where visitors are coming from and how they interact with content.
 - **Page Performance**: Analyze loading times and user interactions for each page.
 - **Advanced Dashboard Customization**: Create personalized dashboards with selected widgets and metrics.